Information and guidance for local authorities compiling the P1E quarterly data returns on homelessness.

 Each local housing authority is required to consider housing needs within its area, including the needs of homeless households, to whom local authorities have a statutory duty to provide assistance.

-The Housing Act 1977, Housing Act 1996, and the Homelessness Act 2002, placed statutory duties on local housing authorities to ensure that advice and assistance to households who are homeless or threatened with homelessness is available free of charge.
+The Housing (Homeless Persons) Act 1977, Housing Act 1996, and the Homelessness Act 2002, placed statutory duties on local housing authorities to ensure that advice and assistance to households who are homeless or threatened with homelessness is available free of charge.
 All households that apply for assistance under the Housing and Homelessness Acts are referred to as ‘decisions’.
 However, these do not include households found to be ineligible for assistance (some persons from abroad are ineligible for assistance).

 A ‘main homelessness duty’ is owed where the authority is satisfied that the applicant is eligible for assistance, unintentionally homeless and falls within a specified priority need group.
 Such statutorily homeless households are referred to as ‘acceptances’.